wit-hdip-comp-sci-2025/programme-faq/unit-1/panelnote/note.md

 You will need a GitHub account for this programme.
 It is a free service for hosting software projects.
 You will also be using your GitHub account to sign into the course material.
 See [these sign up instructions](https://tutors.dev/talk/setu-hdip-comp-sci-2025-workshop-1-3/unit-1/talk-4-signup) for a detailed walkthrough of the sign up procedure.
 We ask you to pay close attention to slide 7 in this guide, which asks you to provide a specific format for your GitHub name field.

+## 8. What is Moodle?
+How do I sign up?

+Moodle is a SETU E-Learning Platform used for Assignment Submission, feedback and grades.
+Occasionally it may be used for additional document distribution.
+See these sign up instructions to get started with Moodle.

 ## 8. Do I have to attend Workshop 1 (Induction)?

 The course team expect that all students starting the programme in 2025 will attend this important workshop, to take place **on main campus at SETU, Cork Road, Waterford on Friday, January 10th**.